Net zero targets

 We evaluate the net zero target as: Average

 The government has not met the initial deadlines set in the Act.
-Under the Act, the pilot Action Plan and first carbon budget should be published by November 2022; however, the Director General of the NCCC, who is expected to drive implementation of the Act, was only appointed in July 2022, and former President Buhari only approved the NCCC’s work plan in February 2023 (Adebote, 2022; Ailemen, 2023).
+Under the Act, the pilot Action Plan and first carbon budget should have been published by November 2022; however, as of December 2024 this has not happened and several other milestones were delayed (Adebote, 2022; Ailemen, 2023).
+President Tinubu also appointed a new Director-General of the NCCC in June 2024, pending confirmation by the NCCC Supervisory Council (Ngelale, 2024).

 CAT analysis of net zero target